Macmilan24/session-based-ecommerce-recommender/README.md

 - Explainer (LLM) errors: `src/explainer.py` uses `google.generativeai`.
 If you get import or API errors, either install/configure the client and set `GOOGLE_API_KEY`, or skip explainer calls by editing `src/main.py`.
 - Memory problems when building item pairs: reduce `sample_fraction` in `graph_builder.ingest_data()` or ask me to implement streaming pair aggregation.

----

-- Add a Docker Compose example to spin up Neo4j and a demo dataset.
-- Create small unit tests and CI (GitHub Actions) that run the evaluation script on a tiny fixture dataset.
-- Replace the hard-coded Google API key in `src/config.py` with an environment-variable-backed loader and update `explainer.py` to be tolerant when the key is missing.

-Tell me which follow-up you'd prefer and I'll implement it.